avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

       .. figure:: _static/aimec_transfo.png
               :width: 90%

-              Pressure field on real raster (in blue the chosen path) and on the deskewed raster along given path
+              Pressure field on real raster (in blue the chosen path) and on the "deskewed" raster along given path

+Both pressure results and depth results are projected following this method and the "deskewed" fields are then analyzed.
+The maximum and average PeakPressure and depth are computed in each cross-section ()

 Procedure
 -----------

-* Coordinate transformation: Find transformation (from real raster to deskewed raster along given path).
+* Coordinate transformation: Find the transformation (from real raster to "deskewed" raster along the  given path).
 Create the transformation matrix.
-* Projection of results (Speed, Pressure...) on deskewed raster: Use the transformation matrix to affect results to new raster.
+* Projection of results (Speed, Pressure...) on "deskewed" raster: Use the transformation matrix to affect results to new raster.
 * Analyze results: Calculates the desired indicators
 * Plot and save results